-- It will check pending updates and you can install them by pressing the Update option.
+- It will check pending updates; you can install them by pressing the Update option.

-- Relaunch Firefox and open YouTube to check whether the “Something went wrong” error is fixed or not.
+- Relaunch Firefox and open YouTube to check whether the “Something went wrong” error is fixed.

 If updating the browser doesn’t help you and you still get the same error, try the next potential fix from the guide.